MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 - leaflet-elevation and d3.js: I only managed to have leaflet-elevation running with V5.x of d3.js and not with 6.x.
 This causes too many error messages.
 Hopefully raruto will fix that in a later version of leaflet-elevation.
 Hi did so now, but my code is not compatible.
 So, I keep d3.js with version V5.16.0.

 # Changelog

+= 0.5.0 =
+20.11.2021:
+    - fixed the setting for showcaption.
+Caption is now hidden with dispaly:none in CSS if parameter = false.
+That works.
+    - added a parameter to show a shortened caption only: do this with shortcaption=true.
+No Admin Panel setting for that.
+    - fixed size of leaflet marker popups

 = 0.4.3 =
 18.11.2021: Further re-optimization of function checkthumbs of class readImageFolder as 0.4.2 was a hotfix only